 The world of private real estate provides new, and in my opinion, superior options compared to simply investing in public REITs.

-By Lindsey Rozran, Assistant Vice President, MLG Capital
+By Lindsey (Rozran) Collings, Assistant Vice President, MLG Capital

 Perhaps you’ve thought about diversifying your portfolio and considered real estate as a potential solution.
 Or, maybe you’re only familiar with real estate investment trusts (REITs) as a form of real estate investing.
 The world of private real estate provides new, and in my opinion, superior options compared to simply investing in public REITs.